Lantern (software): History

-In early December 2013, Lantern had a surge of Chinese users and could reach from 200 users to 10,000 users in just two weeks.
+In early December 2013, Lantern had a surge of Chinese users and grew from 200 users to 10,000 users in just two weeks.
 Soon after that, the network was almost blocked by the Chinese government.
 Another surge occurred after the 2022 Russian invasion of Ukraine when internet freedoms in Russia were severely curtailed.

 The software received US$2.2 million (HK$17.1 million) in seed funding from the US State Department.

 Lantern is hosted on a wide variety and continually changing set of data centers around the world.
 It has used Digital Ocean at times, which was briefly reported as blocked in Iran during the civil unrest on January 2, 2018.